Ayomide57/provenance-market-place/README.md

 ## Problem

-Title: Traditional Lending Limitations
-Bullets:
-Lack of accessibility to loans for many individuals and businesses.
-Lengthy approval processes and high interest rates.
+Geographical Boundaries
+Centralized Intermediaries
+Lack of transparency in asset information and transaction history Global barriers for investors around the world
-Limited transparency and trust in traditional lending institutions.
+Less trust in asset authenticity
-Inadequate collateral options for borrowers.

 ## Project Information

 - **Name:** Provenance Marketplace
 - **Title:** Provenance Marketplace
 - **Version:** 0.0.1
-- **Summary:** is a platform that transforms real-world assets into collateral using ERC1155 standard.
+- **Summary:** Provenance is a decentralized, on-chain platform that revolutionizes asset trading by providing open access, transparency, and security.
+Our marketplace enables users to discover, evaluate, and bid on assets—all with complete, verified information on the blockchain.

 ## Author Information